×

 What do expats find most challenging?

 "The constant sound of explosives going off IS awful.
 Not just fireworks but M-80s at 5 am on a Sunday.
 There is a competition between the Colonia's and their Churches when it comes to fireworks, firecrackers, and mostly M-80's which are NOT firecrackers but sound more like a bomb detonating.
 This is not just a Mexico thing.
 San Miguel is way worse than Oaxaca City, Mexico City, Merida, etc. for blowing stuff up.
 For every Catholic or Cultural holiday be prepared for massive noise and there are TONS of these holidays every month.
-It's horrible," said one person in San Miguel de Allende.
+It's horrible," explained one expat who made the move to San Miguel de Allende.

 View More Answers